Astonishing true tales of sales marketing alignment

 At the next monthly sales call, I saw the deal had closed for a 70-user license.
 I imagined The Closer pouring herself a shot of tequila and letting out a big Whoop in her office.

-The bottom line: When sales and marketing must align around revenue.
+The bottom line: Sales marketing alignment is closely related to revenue.
 It’s the True North around which to create shared objectives.

 Digital marketers often focus on digital conversions.
 This learning experience was a great reminder that there is always a human on other end of the channel.